LiamGoulet/FRC-8517-2024-CTRE/readme.md

   The tramper is responsible for getting a game piece from the source area of from the intake.
 It is utilized to score in the Amp or Trap.

 ## Vision - Camera
-Vision utilizes 1 or 2 cameras for vision object detection of AprilTags and Notes.
-Another camera is utilized for the driver on the Smartdashboard since there are some blind spots.
-Object detection of a note is mainly planned to be used for autonomous to grab the pixel at center field.
-AprilTag detection can be used to line up with the Speaker and determine distance to speaker.
-With angle and distance the robot can be automated to angle the shooter, adjuste the shooter speed and angle the robot for a speakers shot.
+The vision strategy promoted in the CTRE code is not being used in this code.
+If we have a chance we will bring it back in.

 ## Autonomous
 - Our basic drive strategy is to drive at a angle and velocity in Angle based field centric mode.
 This allows us to drive in any angle and have the robot PID to an angle.
 This prevents us from using a PID loop to drive to distance.
-Since the drive is in velociy mode the time we use is actual distance.

 ## Pull/Push Requests
 Please add a Pull Request for changes that you would like to see.